Simone Franciosi

-Simone Franciosi (born 3 September 2001) is a Sammarinese footballer who plays as a defender for Pietracuta in Italy and the San Marino national team.
+Simone Franciosi (born 3 September 2001) is a Sammarinese footballer who plays as a defender for Artella in Italy and the San Marino national team.

 Career

 Franciosi made his international debut for San Marino on 26 September 2022 in a UEFA Nations League match against Estonia, which finished as a 0–4 home loss.
 He scored his first international goal in a 1–3 defeat against Kazakhstan on 17 November 2023.